The Rise Of Sextortion [Statistics & Facts]

 • 53% of sextortion victims comply with the demands of the perpetrator.

-• Only 37% of victims that comply with the demands of sextorting said the threats stopped.
+• Only 37% of victims who complied with the demands of sextorting said the threats stopped.

 • 5% of victims move to a new town.